CodeYourFuture/curriculum/common-content/en/module/how-our-curriculum-works/rhythm-of-the-week/index.md

     3="Identify when the in-person session takes place on a typical sprint week"
 +++

-Self-coordinating as a community poses several challenges.
-One of these challenges involves working out not just what to do but _when_ to do it.
-This becomes even more challenging with members of the community working on different schedules.
-To further complicate matters we use a flipped classroom model - much different from a conventional educational setting.
+Self-coordinating as a community poses challenges.
+One challenge is working out not just _what_ to do but _when_ to do it.
+This gets harder when we are working on different schedules.
+To make things even harder, we use a flipped classroom model: very different from a regular school.

 To solve this problem, we use the **rhythm of the week**.